 Rubric for DASA

-Students may choose DASA-related electives (i.e., population issues or research methods, such as quantitative, survey, or other approved research methods courses) from the School of Social Ecology, School of Social Sciences, School of Public Health, or the Paul Merage School of Business.
+Students may choose DASA-related electives from a variety of departments and schools across UCI.
+This may include, but is not limited to, the School of Social Ecology, School of Social Sciences, School of Public Health, School of Education, and the Paul Merage School of Business.
+Students should have their electives approved in advance by the DASA Director.

 To help with your planning, here is a list of recent and planned future classes offered by the Sociology Department. https://www.sociology.uci.edu/grad/courses.php